Relative stationary dynamical systems: Relative Stationarity

 \section{Relative Stationarity}

-We now introduce a generalization of the concept of measure-preserving maps.
-Namely, we call a map relatively stationary if the equation $\g\nu_{\g^{-1}y}=\nu_y $ holds \say{on average} with respect to a given probability measure $\mu$ on the group $\G$.
-This is in the same spirit as generalizing measure-preserving systems to $\mu$-stationary systems.
+We now introduce a generalisation of the concept of measure-preserving maps.
+Namely, we call a map relatively stationary if the equation $\g\nu_{\g^{-1}y}=\nu_y $ holds ``on average'' with respect to a given probability measure $\mu$ on the group $\G$.
+This is in the same spirit as generalising measure-preserving systems to $\mu$-stationary systems.
 The only difference is that here, we consider relations between systems rather than a single system.

 \begin{definition}[Relatively $\mu$-stationary] We say that a $\G$-factor map $\pi:(X,\nu)\longrightarrow (Y,\eta)$ is \textit{relatively $\mu$-stationary} if

 \end{definition} Note that in the case of $(Y,\eta)$ being a one-point space with a trivial $\G$-action, the above definition is equivalent to $\G\curvearrowright(X,\nu)$ being $\mu$-stationary in the usual sense.
 This is proven in the following proposition, together with other basic properties of our notion.